Language selection

 Build in accessibility from the start

 GBA Plus is a whole-person approach that can be useful in assessing how diverse groups of people may experience policies, programs and initiatives.
 Users with distinct requirements should be engaged from the outset to ensure that what is delivered will work for everyone.
+For example, people who use screen readers to access a website require content and programming that will ensure they do have access.
+Consult the (you will need an account in GCpedia to get access) Accessibility Hub and the Digital Accessibility Toolkit: both offer clear guidance and tools to help you build in accessibility from the start.

 Be a good data steward

-The quality of your inclusion analysis is only as good as the quality of the data.
-By collecting, assessing and sharing disaggregated data[1], you can deepen your analysis by improving your understanding of the experiences of persons from different groups.
+The quality of your inclusion analysis is only as good as the quality of the data you use.
+By collecting, assessing and sharing disaggregated dataFootnote 1, you can deepen your analysis by improving your understanding of the experiences of persons from different groups.
 It's important to examine how multiple and overlapping identity factors can create compounding forms of oppression.
 This is sometimes called intersectionality.
 Being a good data steward and using data responsibly will improve your analysis and help you be inclusive by design.

 Collaborate widely